oomph-lib/oomph-lib/README.md

 ## Cheat sheet: autotools vs. cmake
 Earlier releases of `oomph-lib` used the autotools to build/install the library.
-To ease the conversion to the new way of doing things, here's a side-by-side comparison of key operations.
+To ease the conversion to the new way of doing things, the table below provides a side-by-side comparison of key operations.
+Note that we also provide a script, `scripts/***py`, ***hierher Puneet*** that (attempts to) converts an autotools `Makefile.am` into a corresponding `CMakeLists.txt`.
+It may need a bit work/checking but it tends to do most of the work.

 In all the examples shown below we assume that `$oomph_home_dir` is the `oomph-lib` home directory:
 <table>